You’ve wanted to write a book for awhile, but just not making progress. What’s stopping you? I think I know what it is…

 - H- How?
 This is where the profits are hiding.
 Most authors don’t make their income from book royalties but from back-end products.
 The book teaches “what” to do, but the online course, coaching program, or live event shows “how” to do it.
 When you understand this, you have a winning formula for your next book!

-2 Proven Templates to Creating an Amazing Book Outline
+2 Proven Templates for Creating an Amazing Book Outline

 Now that you understand the “big picture” of your book strategy let’s address two proven ways you can build an amazing book outline.